yvesyil/hamstertalk/README.md

 ### About

 Hamstertalk is similar to IRC clients.
 But it has a unique feature called tunnels.
-Tunnels allow hamsters (users) to discover and explore other houses (chat rooms) with sequance.
+Tunnels allow hamsters (users) to discover and explore other houses (chat rooms) with sequence.
 You can use a tunnel and quickly go to the next house that's linked to that tunnel.

 ### Commands